cimd/vue-eloquent-docs/docs/vue/model.md

 this.post.refresh()
 ```
-Or you can call the `fresh` method to re-retrive a new model from the API:
+Or you can call the `fresh` method to re-retrieve a new model from the API:

 ```js
 this.post.find(1)